KlapkovGV/scratch-llm/README.md

 The third stage is project-specific as I understand, and requires defining the goal of the LLM.
 So the basis of the third stage is a labeled dataset that is loaded and used for fine-tuning the pretrained model.
 After fine-tuning, the model can be used for specific purposes, for example, as a text classifier or a personal assistant.

+### Why we need word embeddings

+Raw text cannot be directly processed by an LLM because LLM is a deep neural network model, and neural networks cannot work with categorical data.
+The LLM requires vector formats to perform mathematical operations during training.
+Therefore, raw text must be represented as continuous vectors.

+This process relates to a fundamental concept in machine learning and AI called **embedding**.
+Embedding is the concept of transforming data into a numerical vector representation that computers can process and understand.
+It is worth mentioning that different data formats require distinct embedding models — text, video, and audio each have their own embedding approaches.

+A vector is simply a list of numbers.
+For example, the word 'cat' can be represented as [0.2, -0.5, 1.3, 0.8].
+The higher the dimensionality of the vector, the more information it can store.
+The key idea is that similar words have similar vectors.

+It is also worth mentioning that LLMs do not rely on a separate pre-built word embedding model.
+Instead, LLMs create their own embedding layers as part of the LLM pipeline.